abhi3700/my_coding_toolkit/mac_for_win.md

 * Numbers: a quick analysis app like Excel for data analytics.
 * Pages: a document app like Word, but with PPT type of styling.
 Easy to add cards, etc.
 * Notes: a note app for TODO list
-* Architecture, Mind Map, Whiteboard: Miro
+* Miro: Architecture, Mind Map, Whiteboard
+* [UTM](Architecture, Mind Map, Whiteboard): A FREE virtual environment for Linux, Windows on Mac OS

 ## Display
 * Night light/effect: "System Preferences" >> Displays >> Night Shift >> Schedule: On, Manual